Okay, so now you know “What if?” thinking has to go. But how do you make that happen?

 A Silly Statement is a statement that starts out with the words “That’s silly”, followed by a reason why you could consider your current concern or situation as silly.

-Next, you follow that statement up with how you would handle that situation in a strong, calm, positive way even if it DID happen.
-Silly Statements are what I recommend for all of your “What-If?” thoughts, with the exception of health-related “What if’s?”.
+Next, you follow that statement up with how you would handle that situation in a strong, calm, positive way even if your feared outcome DID happen.
+Silly Statements are what I recommend for all of your “What-If?” thoughts, with the exception of heart attack and stroke related “What if’s?”.
 Click here for my thoughts on those types of “What if?” thoughts.

 Yes, “Silly Statement” is a “silly”, very unprofessional, untechnical sounding name – but that’s the point.
 It’s supposed to be.